algo-development-team/algo/README.md

 # Algo MVP Platform

-- This is the source code for the Algo MVP Platform.
+- This is the example source code for the Algo MVP Platform.
-- Currently in development.

 ---